A visit to the United States, the third largest country in the world, offers a lot of experiences and unforgettable opportunities for backpackers.

 Before ever traveling overseas, I traveled America extensively, and every month I am still discovering quirky festivals and odd sights to add on my bucket list.

-Let’s talk about some cities that you can’t miss when backpacking America.
+Let’s talk about some cities that you can’t miss when backpacking to the best places to visit in the United States.

 For this list, I used the same criteria as I did for my first Top 5 European Cities for Your First Backpacking Trip.